Ala Amoachi, Esq.

 Ala Amoachi focuses her practice exclusively on immigration law.
 Her passion for immigrants’ rights is inspired by her personal history as the child of a refugee who obtained political asylum status in removal proceedings.
 In June 2006, Ms. Amoachi graduated magna cum laude with a B.S. in Criminal Justice.
 Subsequently, in May 2009, she obtained her Juris Doctorate from Hofstra University School of Law with a concentration in International Law.

 Ms. Amoachi is licensed in New York and the New York federal courts (Eastern and Southern Districts).
-She also is a member of the American Immigration Lawyers Association, Nassau County Bar Association, and Suffolk County Bar Association.
+She also is a member of the American Immigration Lawyer’s Association.
 She is fluent in Spanish.

 Bryan S. Johnson, Esq.